ddozzi/mods/README.md

 - Ghost Tracker Mod [Latest Download](https://github.com/ddozzi/Mods/releases/tag/GT-1.0.0)
 - SkillXP Mod [Latest Download](https://github.com/ddozzi/Mods/releases/tag/SX-0.0.2)

-For older versions, look for the download folder under each mod's respective folder.
+For older versions, there should be a zip file named `downloads.zip` containing all past and current versions of each mod, in each mod's respective repositories.

 ### None of these mods are updated anymore.